saurabh1088/notes/iOS/Notifications/Notifications.md

 ### What happens when app receives a silent/background notification

-## Can a push notification contain a universal link or deepling?
+## Can a push notification contain a universal link or deeplink?
 YES.
 One need to set-up the payload of notification to include the URL and then when notification is received, at app end logic need to be added to identify if notification contains deeplink/universal link and then take appropriate action.